kuleuven/iRODS-Dataverse/Metadatablocks.md

 #### required parameters:
-* name for dataverse installation: the following installations are available: demo, RDR, RDR-Pilot, Harvard, DANS
+* name of a Dataverse installation: the following installations are available: Demo, RDR, RDR-Pilot
-* api token for chosen dataverse installation
+* api token for the chosen Dataverse installation

 #### optional parameters: